jmeistrich/jmeistrich.github.io/backpack/index.md

 #Electronics

 **MacBook Pro Retina 15"**<br>
-*I can't do without retina.
-I run OS X and Windows 8 because I need both for development, but I mostly live in OS X unless I'm gaming or testing IE.*
+*I can't live without retina.
+I run Windows 8 in Parallels for when I need to test [Moo.do](http://moo.do) on Windows.*

 **iPad Air**<br>
-*I upgraded my iPad 3 to the Air because of the size and weight difference.
-It's a huge difference.
-I could get a Mini to save even more weight, but it's too close to phone sized for me.*
+*I use this is a sketch pad for UI ideas with [Adobe Draw](http://www.adobe.com/products/draw.html) and an [Adonit Jot Script](http://www.adonit.net/jot/script/).
+I also use it as a second monitor with [Duet Display](http://www.duetdisplay.com/).*

 **Kindle Paperwhite**<br>
-*It's impossible to carry physical books, and the Kindle is great.*
+*Books are heavy.*

 **iPhone 5**<br>
-*This has been my phone for two years, but 4G doesn't work outside of the US.*
+*I've had this for 3 years now and use it as my primary phone.*

 **Nexus 5**<br>
-*I got this imported from Hong Kong while in Singapore.
-I use this for 4G outside of the US.*

-I have to have both iOS and Android for testing apps on both platforms.
-I used to be a staunchly iOS guy but Android is growing on me.
+*I mainly use this for testing [Moo.do's](http://moo.do) Android app.*

 #Photography